-- HOLINESS.
-The state of, 1) Consecration to God.
-2) Moral purity. - SANCTIFY.
-1) To hallow, to consecrate to religious uses.
-"I sanctify myself."- Jesus. - 2) 'To make pure, to cleanse from moral defirement.
-"The very God of peace sanctify you wholly."- St. Paul. - 3) Sanctified-In the New Testament used technicially to designate the justified. - 4.
-SANCTIFICATION.
-Holiness: the act of making holy. - 5.
-THE MORAL LAW.
-1) Unwritten; the sense of moral obligation felt within. - Written; the Decalogue, with its (1) Prohibitions; (2) Precepts.
-Also the two tables, prescribing (1) Duties to God; (2) Duties to man. - SIN.
-1) Actual.
+- i.
+Actual.
 A willful transgression of the known law of God.
 Sin of commission, disobedience to a prohibition.
 Sin of omission, neglect of a precept.
-"Sin is the transgression of the law."-St. John. - Sin, (2) Original or inbred-often without any adjective, and always in the singular number-a state, not an act.
+"Sin is the transgression of the law."
+St. John - ii.
+Original or inbred -- often without any adjective, and always in the singular number -- a state, not an act.
 Native corruption of the moral nature derived from Adam's apostasy.
-A lack of conformity to the moral law.
+A lack of conformitv to the moral law.
 Under the remedial dispensation it involves no guilt till approved by the free agent and its remedy is rejected.
 It is intensified by acts of sin of which it is the source.
-"All unrighteousness is sin."-St. John.
+"All unrighteousness is sin."
+St. John